testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/agent/mobile-device-not-displayed-recorder.md

 ---
-title: "Testsigma Agent not detecting Local Devices for Mobile Test Recorder"
+title: "Testsigma Agent not detecting local devices for mobile test recorder"
 page_title: " Troubleshooting “Testsigma Agent not detecting Local Devices for Mobile Test Recorder” error"
 metadesc: "See why Testsigma Agent may  not be detecting Local Devices for Mobile Test Recorder."
 noindex: false